-STEP TWO: Director of Student Services and Discipline Review Committee Response members to hear the circumstances that surround the infraction and subsequent disposition presented for consideration.
+The Director of Student Services will schedule a date to convene with the Discipline Review Committee members to hear the circumstances that surround the infraction and subsequent disposition presented for consideration.
 The committee will consider all relevant written information and will uphold, modify, or reject the recommendation of the principal.